Kuhlman-g/project-kachow/README.md

 Overview:
 PizzaMind is a pizza-review application that enables authenticated users to review frozen pizza brands that they have purchased or owned.
+"If time won't suffice grab a slice on ice."

 Setup: